will-wow/ramda-talk-old/deck/deck.md

 ???

 GroupBy is a function that does mostly the same thing as the first part of the imperitive solution - takes an array of marbles, and a function that gets colors from marbles, and turns it into a dictionary where the keys are colors and the values are arrays of the matching marbles.

-Given the sample data at the bottom, this is what groupBy would return.
+Given the sample data at the bottom, this is what groupBy would return - the same marbles, but grouped by their color prop.
+And hey, that's exactly what the code says it would do!

 ---